Adana Archaeology Museum: History

-However, in the 2010s a new, much larger Adana Museum (Turkish: Adana Müzesi) was created some miles west of the centre in the former Milli Mensucat (National Textile) factory.
-There it will for a museum complex with a City Museum, Museum of Agriculture, Museum of Industry, Museum of Ethnography, Children's Museum and Mosaic Museum.
-In 2019 the archaeology section, including a large mosaics area, was opened.
+Adana Museum Complex (Turkish: Adana Müze Kompleksi) project was initiated in early 2010s to gather the museums that are administered by the central government.
+The former Simyonoglu (later Milli Mensucat) textile manufacturing plant was chosen as the site of the complex since the plant had an authentic environment accommodating textile machines from 1906 at a very large area.
+The museum initially comprised the City Museum, Museum of Agriculture, Museum of Industry, Museum of Ethnography, Children's Museum and Mosaic Museum.
+In 2019, Adana Archaeology Museum moved to the site.
+A large mosaics section also opened at this time.
 Many objects formerly in the garden of the old museum are now indoors and protected from the elements.
-The space is huge and will expand as more of the old industry is being restored.

 The Collections

 The museum contains many objects from the Hittite period, such as a statue of a god on a chariot, and many steles.
 But objects from earlier and later periods (Neolithic, Bronze Age, Iron Age, Archaic, Roman, Byzantine, Ottoman) also abound.
 Roman exhibits include sarcophagi with rich garland decorations, jugs, catapult shots, inscriptions, altars and various architectural elements, glassware, ceramics and jewellery.
 Finds from specific excavations in the region are displayed separately.
 A marble sarcophagus from Tarsus depicting the Trojan wars in high relief is known as the Achilles sarcophagus.
 There is also a sarcophagus carved with a Medusa from the ancient city of Augusta which was submerged beneath the Seyhan Dam Reservoir, and a life-sized bronze Karataş statue from the ancient city of Magarsus in Karataş.